The Big Lead

-The Big Lead is an American news blog.
-The website mainly covers sports news, although it also touches on a varying degree of other news topics ranging from politics to pop culture.
-Launched on February 24, 2006, it was co-founded by former sportswriter Jason McIntyre and his college friend David Lessa.
+The Big Lead is an American sports and pop culture blog.
+The website covers sports news and sports media, but also touches on a varying degree of other news topics such as politics, media personalities and pop culture.
+Originally launched on February 24, 2006, it was co-founded by sportswriter Jason McIntyre and his college friend David Lessa.
 In June 2010, McIntyre sold the site to Fantasy Sports Ventures for "low seven figures."
-Gannett purchased Fantasy Sports Ventures on January 24, 2012, integrating the site into the digital network of USA Today.
+Gannett purchased Fantasy Sports Ventures on January 24, 2012, integrating the site into the USA Today Sports Media Group.